Installing these easy DIY floating shelves made from old barn wood in a small bathroom.

-I'd like to give equal time to every project (and stall for time while I finish up the vanity 😉 ), so we'll focus on the faux floating shelves today.
+I'd like to give equal time to every project (and stall for time while I finish up the DIY vanity 😉 ), so we'll focus on the faux floating shelves today.

 I wanted something on the wall over the toilet, and I needed some storage (this bathroom is teeny tiny), so shelves were the right call.
 Budget is always a consideration when I do a project and this one was no different.

-One $12 strip was all we needed for both shelves, making this project come in way under budget.
+One $11 strip was all we needed for both shelves, making this project come in way under budget.

 Once all the measurements were taken and we knew where the studs were, it was time to get the shelves ready to hang.

-It sounds complicated but it wasn't, and It actually worked very well.
+It sounds complicated but it wasn't, and it actually worked very well.
 I wouldn't put anything super heavy on the shelf, but they are very sturdy.